apache/nuttx/configs/README.txt

 		  errorcheck mutexes.
 Enables pthread_mutexattr_settype().
 		CONFIG_PRIORITY_INHERITANCE - Set to enable support for priority inheritance on mutexes and semaphores.
+		CONFIG_SEM_PREALLOCHOLDERS: This setting is only used if priority inheritance is enabled.
+It defines the maximum number of different threads (minus one) that can take counts on a semaphore with priority inheritance support.
+This may be set to zero if priority inheritance is disabled OR if you are only using semaphores as mutexes (only one holder) OR if no more than two threads participate using a counting semaphore.

 	The following can be used to disable categories of APIs supported by the OS.
 If the compiler supports weak functions, then it